sustrik/libdill/msend.md

 ## NAME

-msend - read a message to a socket
+msend - send a message to a socket

 ## SYNOPSIS